BEFRIENDING GRIEF

 WHEN & WHERE

-This workshop will be held October 3 at Casa de Luz.
+Friday January 9 at Casa de Luz from 10am-330pm.
 During our one-hour lunch break, you’re welcome to bring your own meal, enjoy the on-site restaurant known for its healthy, plant-based dishes, or wander over to nearby food trucks if you prefer something different.
 Casa de Luz is filled with greenery, quiet nooks, and a sense of community - it is an ideal setting to nourish both body and mind.

 ABOUT KIMBERLEY MEAD, LPC-S